Zumba Fitness Logo

 Zumba Fitness Emblem

-The basis of the Zumba logo is a gestural icon in the form of a dancing man.
-The figure makes a popular hand movement to convey a sense of inner energy.
-The emblem is dynamic, with the visual rhythm expressed by just three elements: an oval dot, which replaces the head, and two wavy lines, symbolizing the body and hands.
+The basis of the Zumba logo is a gestural icon depicting a dancing man.
+The figure makes a popular hand gesture to convey inner energy.
+The emblem is dynamic, with its visual rhythm defined by just three elements: an oval dot that replaces the head, and two wavy lines that symbolize the body and hands.

 The designers created the branding for Zumba Fitness from the ground up.
 They depicted jagged, bouncing letters that vary in size and shape.
 All of the lines are asymmetrical and contrasting.
 The logo’s main colors are black, gray, and several shades of yellow, including yellow-green.
 The first is used for the text and the human figure, the second for the shadows, and the rest for the gradient circle.